 National Abandoned Infants Assistance Resource Center (2004)

-Presents an overview of kinship care, including definitions and incidence, State and Federal policy, characteristics of kinship caregivers and children, and services to kinship caregivers.
+Presents an overview of kinship care, State and Federal policy, and resources for kinship caregivers.

 National Center on Grandfamilies